tytydraco/yessleep/out/I_am_the_daughter_of_a_TikTok_family_channel_I_found_something_disturbing_in_our_basement.md

 It was an exact replica of my little self.
 Its smile was the same, with wide eyes and waving arms.
 It wore the same bright red boots, dirt cakes between Its nails.
 I watched the replica climb onto the wall before pushing me forward, and my original self burst into a reddish mist before even hitting the ground.

-The tape flickered, colors bleeding into the film.
-It was red, like blood.
+The tape flickered, an array of color bleeding into the film, staining the footage.
+It was red, like it was bleeding.

 In a cut, I saw the replica jump off of the wall and run forward toward the camera to wipe away the red smear on the lens.

-The tape did not end there.
+The tape didn't stop.
 It switched to an older version of me.
 This time I was in middle school.
 I remembered the exact classroom.
 I remembered the faces of the kids around me.
 Robbie sitting at the front throwing pens at the wall, and Britney doodling in her textbook.
 I was sitting with my head buried in a dog-eared copy of Percy Jackson. *Where was the camera?* I thought, my gut twisting into knots.

 I didn’t remember Mom filming this.

 The tape flashed blue once again, and I blinked rapidly before it switched back to my middle school classroom.
-There was no sound again.
-I saw it once more, a bleeding black shadow creeping through my classroom door, and then growing a head and torso, arms and legs.
+There was no sound.
+I saw it once more, a bleeding dark shadow creeping through my classroom door, and then growing a head and torso, arms and legs.
 This time it embodied my twelve-year-old self, right down to the scratch on my knee I remembered getting during recess.
 This time the replica was not smiling.
 She strode over to my desk, grabbed me by my hair, and pulled me to my feet.
 She shoved me violently, and I stumbled back, once again exploding into a darker red, which splattered on my desk.

 The replica calmly took my seat and used the cuffs of her sweater to wipe away the mess my original had made.

-I thought the tape ended, but it kept going.
+The footage kept going, switching between snapshots of random footage.

-It switched to my high school changing rooms, and something sour crept its way up my throat.
+Then it flashed to my high school changing rooms, and something sour crept its way up my throat.

 **4 hours ago.**